 Did you know that children, in fact humans, have an inherently mathematical mind?
 Montessori knew this.
 She also knew that children have a “sensitive period” for learning math, which happens around age 3½ to four years.
 A sensitive period is a window of time during which children learn certain concepts naturally and easily.
 As Mary Ellen Maunz, M. Ed, Founder and Program Director of Age of Montessori explains, “One of the most brilliant parts of Montessori is using those sensitive periods for education.
-If you teach a child [during a sensitive period,] it is easy because he absorbs by doing.
+If you teach a child it is easy because he absorbs by doing.
 If you wait until the child is in the reasoning mind, at six or seven, he has to study and memorize.”

 Age of Montessori offers a 6-week, on-line course, Early Childhood Mathematical Mind, where parents and caregivers can learn the fundamentals of Montessori’s brilliant methods.